Anthonypaige/investnurenergy/src/content/post/understanding-solar-energy-.md

 category: Solar Energy
 tags:
   - Solar Energy
-  - Flip Phone
+  - TOU rates
-  - Unlock Potential
+  - Home Energy Storage
 ---

 In our previous article, we took you on a journey of understanding solar panel placement optimization, comparing it to the art of sunbathing.
 Now, let's dive deeper into the world of solar energy.
 It's a bit like trying to text on a flip phone - a tad more complex than today's smartphone era, but once you understand the basics, it's a game-changer.
 This article will transport you back to the flip phone era to simplify the intricate concepts of solar energy, battery storage, net metering, and time-of-use rate plans.